djnavarro/workbch/README.md

 ## Installation

 The workbch package has not been released on CRAN.
-However you can install the development version from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("remotes")